Organize Your Prayer Life for Powerful Praying

 Also good news: when you choose to organize your prayer life in one way, you aren’t locked in forever.
 As your life changes, so can your plans and tools for your prayer life.

 The bottom line is this.
-With a plan, you will pray for frequently, more faithfully, more powerfully.
+With a plan, you will pray more frequently, more faithfully, and more powerfully.
 Without a plan, you won’t.If you have a plan for your prayer life, you will pray more frequently, more faithfully, and more powerfully than if you don't have a plan.
 Organize Your Prayer Life for Powerful Praying Click To Tweet

 Organize Your Prayer Life with Index Cards